sarahmcole/hist3814o_final_project/PARADATA FINAL PROJECT.md

 My final project wound up being closer to a discussion of my findings, told through a loose narrative of social events from the 1895 _Equity_.
 I actually like this format; it's casual, direct, and easy-to-digest (unlike this massive block of text).
 To supplement my discussion, I uploaded my visualizations to a blog post hosted on my domain, labelled with a figure number and with a snippet of my podcast to contextualize the visualization.
 Ideally, people can listen to me chat, and follow along with the visualizations if they're interested.

 I recorded my podcast on my iPhone SE.
 Not ideal, but after I realized I couldn't go through with my original "community calendar" idea, I was hesitant to do a podcast at all.
 By the time I settled on my final version I had to make do.
-I edited the audio in Audacity and supplemented it with open-licence music by X obtained from Y. I created a logo in Photoshop CS6 with a map of Shawville obtained from [Z]().
+I edited the audio in Audacity and supplemented it with CC-licenced music by [Nicolai Hedlas](https://soundcloud.com/nicolai-heidlas).
+I created a logo in Photoshop CS6 with a CC-licenced photo by [Gilles Douaire](https://www.flickr.com/photos/douaireg/8607426436).

-In the interest of accessibility, I also (transcribed)[] the final text of my talk, so that people who can't listen to a podcast can access my data as well.

-I hosted my entire final project into a post on my blog, with a few listening options: a direct-download link, an embedded Soundcloud player, and an embedded player hosted on my domain.
+I hosted my entire final project into [a post on my blog](http://sarahmcole.ca/hist3814o/final-project-what-do-you-do-for-fun-around-here-a-chat-about-social-life-in-pontiac-county-1895/0), with a few listening options: a [direct-download link](https://www.dropbox.com/s/aqxizzowd43hpz8/SarahCole_HIST3814O_finalproject.wav?dl=0) and an embedded [Soundcloud upload](https://soundcloud.com/sarah-cole-733070670).

 # Future work